NSF ODP Tooling

 This project contains tooling for dealing with NSF on-disk-project representations in Maven and Eclipse.

 There are three main components: a Maven plugin, a set of Domino OSGi plugins, and a set of Eclipse plugins.
-In tandem, they provide two main features:
+In tandem, they provide several features:

 ODP Compiler

-The ODP compiler allows the use of a Domino server to compile an on-disk project into a full NSF without the need of Domino Designer.
+The ODP compiler allows the use of a Domino server or local Notes installation to compile an on-disk project into a full NSF without the need of Domino Designer.
 This compilation supports classic design elements as well as XPages, and allows for using OSGi plugins to resolve classes and XPages components.

-To use this, install the Domino plugins on an otherwise-clean Domino server - this is important to allow the plugins to be loaded and unloaded dynamically without interfering with existing plugins.
+To use this for remote compilation, install the Domino plugins on an otherwise-clean Domino server - this is important to allow the plugins to be loaded and unloaded dynamically without interfering with existing plugins.

 NSF Deployment